 Governor Walz signed SF1339/HF1568 into law on April 4, 2019.
 Minnesota and the Light Rail will be safer because of Nic.

 Thank you so much to the courageous authors of our bill Senator Carla Nelson and Representative Cheryl Youakim.
 We deeply appreciate your wise and persistent efforts to fix this hole in our laws.
+Light Rail Vehicles will now be included in the Careless and Reckless driving statues.
 It means so much to our family to know that we can help prevent this from ever happening again.

 Nic loved Minnesota and he loved the Light Rail.
 He would be so proud to be a part of making both safer.